aloneguid/netbox/README.md

 `string ToHexString()` - gets a hexadecimal representation of the byte array, i.e. `new byte[] { 0, 1, 2, 3, 4, 5 }` is transformed to `"000102030405"`

-`GetHash(HashType hashType` - Calculates a hash on byte array, see appendix for list of supported hashes

 ### Compression

 These three extensions are GZip compression helpers: